hack2skill/intel-oneAPI/README.md

 #### Challenge Name -
 #### Team Leader Email -

+## A Brief of the Prototype:
+  This section must include UML Daigrms and prototype description

-## Project Description:
+## Tech Stack:
-  This section should contain the Following Elements:
-   - Breif About the Project
-   - Tech Stack: List of all technologies the project is built upon
-   - other supporting information such as UML Diagrams
+   List Down all technologies used to Build the prototype **Clearly mentioning Intel® oneAPI AI Analytics Toolkits and SYCL/DCP++ Libraries used**

-## Project Execution Instructions:
+## Step-by-Step Code Execution Instructions:
   This Section must contain set of instructions required to clone and run the prototype, so that it can be tested and deeply analysed

+## What I Learned:
+   Write about the biggest learning you had while developing the prototype